Can I use CATO?

 The only exemptions in this official tax computation rule were:

-Companies that were run entirely by individuals who are practising members of a religious society need not file returns.
+Companies run entirely by individuals practicing members of a religious society need not file returns.

-Insolvent companies within a procedure of formal administration /winding up procedure did not have to file.
+Insolvent companies with a formal administration /winding up procedure did not have to file.

-Unincorporated charities, clubs and societies could choose to file their accounts in either iXBRL or PDF formats.
+Unincorporated charities, clubs, and societies could file their accounts in either iXBRL or PDF formats.

 Accounts are accepted from smaller charities in PDF format.